blawson69/RoofControl/README.md

 You can enter the Config Menu by sending `!roof config` in the chat.
 This dialog gives access to changing the following options:
 * **Anchor Color** is the hexadecimal value of the aura applied to the RoofAnchor token.
 You may change this color to any valid hexadecimal color you wish using the button provided.
 * **Aura** is the aura field to be used on the RoofAnchor token.
 If you are using your tokens' Aura 1 for a different purpose or another script is using them, you may change the Aura setting to use Aura 1 instead.
 To do this, just click the button provided.
 * **Position Locking** allows you to lock the position, size and rotation of a Roof token whenever you link it with its RoofAnchor.
-This can be helpful on a crowded map or if there is a tendency to drag the wrong tokens. _This does not lock the RoofAnchor token._ Roofs linked with position locking turned on will remain locked after this feature is disabled, so if you wish to unlock a roof token, send `!roof unlock` with the RoofAnchor token selected.
+This can be helpful on a crowded map or if there is a tendency to drag the wrong tokens. _This does not lock the RoofAnchor token._
+   Roofs linked with position locking turned on will remain locked after this feature is disabled, so if you wish to unlock a roof token, send `!roof unlock` with the RoofAnchor token selected.
 This unlocks **all** roof tokens associated with that anchor.
+   If you wish to lock Roof tokens for old Roofs or after unlocking them, select the corresponding RoofAnchor token and send `!roof lock` in chat.
 * **GM Only** allows you to give players access to the `!roof flip` command.
 This allows more flexibility and creativity with the script, like creating player macros to let them change their environment.

 ## In-Chat Help